chrometoasters/frontend-coding-guidelines/README.md

 If using a css preprocessor don't nest more the 3 times if possible (max 5!).
 This simplifies resulting css rules and makes specificity easier.
 It also makes it easier to reuse the parts of a component, or restructure the html of a component at a later stage.

 If you wouldn’t write it in css, don’t let it output that way when using a preprocessor.
+Regularly check your CSS output and file size to ensure that CSS is well optimised and free from bloat.

 **3) Follow the style guidelines used in the project**

 If you are using a css framework, mimic the framework where possible.
 If you are working on a project that exists already, follow the general style guidelines that project has followed in regards to spaces vs tabs, camelCase vs underscore vs hyphen et al. Otherwise, try to follow this guide as much as possible.

 **4) Class names should contain only hyphens, no underscores or camelCase.**